 Now the cost is a major factor but also handling the discharging, recharging, and manufacturing the batteries in enough quantity is quite a challenge.
-With advanced technology and low-cost labor may become a crucial game change to lower the cost of the vehicle in the market and also the fuel.
+Advanced technology and low-cost labor may become a crucial game change to lower the cost in the electric vehicle market and also the fuel.

-In my opinion, the diversion to eMobility market starting with its first battery factory is going to help the economic prospect of emerging country and acquiring the right skills in such advanced technology can also provide the opportunity to try out with new modified cells.
+In my opinion, the diversion to the mobility market starting with its first battery factory is going to help the economic prospect of emerging country and acquiring the right skills in such advanced technology can also provide the opportunity to try out with new modified cells.

 Source:- eMobility Market